mahmoodlab/CPATH_demographics/README.md

 To process WSIs, first, the tissue regions in each biopsy slide are segmented using Otsu's Segmentation on a downsampled WSI using OpenSlide.
 Then, 256 x 256 patches without spatial overlapping are extracted from the segmented tissue regions at the desired magnification.
 We use three different feature encoders: $\text{ResNet50}$ trained on ImageNet ([ResNet50IN](https://github.com/mahmoodlab/CLAM)), Swin-T transformer trained on histology slides ([CTransPath](https://github.com/Xiyue-Wang/TransPath)), and a Vision Transformer Large trained on histology slides ([UNI](https://github.com/mahmoodlab/UNI)).
 We also extract Macenko stain normalized features using these feature extractors.
 We use the [CLAM](https://github.com/mahmoodlab/CLAM) toolkit to do all pre-processing.

 ## Training-Validation splits on EBRAINS
-`splits_MonteCarlo` contains the 20-fold label stratified Monte Carlo splits for *IDH1* mutation prediction.
+`splits_MonteCarlo` contains the 20-fold label-stratified Monte Carlo splits for *IDH1* mutation prediction.
 The folder also contains the indepedent test cohort TCGA-GBMLGG and its associated metadata.

 ## Exploring modeling techniques
 We experiment with various modeling choices for all components of the typical computational pathology pipeline: